Vivero/Kerbal-VR/README.md

 VR controllers, which can be configured through SteamVR controller bindings.
 More immersive features for the cockpit may come sometime in the future.

+EVA in VR allows you to explore planets, using teleportation as a means for locomotion.

 Room-scale VR in the VAB and SPH allows you to walk around inside the building and see your craft at a 1:1 scale.

 Performance will vary wildly between setups.
 There is an infinite combination of PC specs,